 Deodorants and anti-perspirants should be aluminum free.
 Don’t use crystal rocks as they contain toxic minerals.

-Lotions and cosmetics – good brands are Burt’s Bees, Weleda, Aubrey Organics, Pangea Organics, Jurlique.
+Lotions and cosmetics – good brands are Burt’s Bees, Weleda, Aubrey Organics, Pangea Organics, Aveda.
 The list keeps growing.
 Just be a label reader.
 Whatever you put on your skin, you are eating!
 A phenomenal skin care line is Devita RX available through our Virtual Pharmacy – lotions, skin cleansers, acne pads, age spot lighteners, anti-aging and anti-wrinkle formulas, etc.